schneidenbach/TypeScriptTypeSystem/PITCHME.md

 ###  Duck typing

-If it quacks like a duck, walks like a duck, and looks like a duck, it's a duck
+If it quacks like a duck, walks like a duck, and looks like a duck...

 ---

 ###  Duck typing

 ![PHP?
 No thanks!](assets/duck.jpg)
+...it's a duck

 ---